 Transducers for Equipment Monitoring and More

-When choosing an analog measurement transducer for a variety of instrumentation monitoring applications including machine monitoring, quality assurance, and more, you will be given a choice of signal types.
+When choosing an analog measurement transducer in analog transducer readings or not; for a variety of instrumentation monitoring applications including machine monitoring, quality assurance, and more, you will be given a choice of signal types.
 The most common signals for these transducers are either voltage (0-5 volts DC, or 0-10 volts DC) or current (generally 4-20 milliamps).
 Both types are low-cost and easy to find, and both have advantages and disadvantages depending on the environment in which they are being used.
 As a result, the Applications Specialists at CAS DataLoggers have put together this brief article to explore both the pros and cons of these two analog signals.

 DC Voltage (0-5v, 0-10V)

 DC voltage is a very basic analog signal which gives you excellent resolution, is easy to connect and troubleshoot, and is well suited to lab environments.
 The sensors which use a voltage output tend to be quick and easy to connect.
 They require an input excitation voltage and have an easy to identify output wire carrying the measured signal.

 However, a voltage signal is not a good fit if you are planning on using it in an industrial environment.
 Even when using shielded wire, the signal is highly susceptible to interference from high voltage AC, motors, pumps, relays, etc. The signal is also susceptible to voltage drops on log runs of signal wire.